William M. Branham: Early campaigns

 In January 1948, meetings were held in Florida; F. F. Bosworth met Branham at the meetings and also joined his team.
-Bosworth was among the pre-eminent ministers of the Pentecostal movement and a founding ministers of the Assemblies of God; Bosworth lent great weight to Branham's campaign team.
+Bosworth was among the pre-eminent ministers of the Pentecostal movement and a founding minister of the Assemblies of God; Bosworth lent great weight to Branham's campaign team.
 He remained a strong Branham supporter until his death in 1958.
 Bosworth endorsed Branham as "the most sensitive person to the presence and working of the Holy Spirit" he had ever met.

 During early 1947, a major campaign was held in Kansas City, where Branham and Lindsay first met Oral Roberts.
 Roberts and Branham had contact at different points during the revival.
 Roberts said Branham was "set apart, just like Moses".

 Branham spent many hours ministering and praying for the sick during his campaigns, and like many other leading evangelists of the time he suffered exhaustion.
 After one year of campaigning, his exhaustion began leading to health issues.
 Branham reported to his audiences that he suffered a nervous breakdown and required treatment by the Mayo Clinic.
 Branham's illness coincided with a series of allegations of fraud in his healing revivals.
 Attendees reported seeing him "staggering from intense fatigue" during his last meetings.

 Just as Branham began to attract international attention in May 1948, he announced that due to illness he would have to halt his campaign.
 His illness shocked the growing movement, and his abrupt departure from the field caused a rift between him and Lindsay over the Voice of Healing magazine.
 Branham insisted that Lindsay take over complete management of the publication.
 With the main subject of the magazine no longer actively campaigning, Lindsay was forced to seek other ministers to promote.
 He decided to publicize Oral Roberts during Branham's absence, and Roberts quickly rose to prominence, in large part due to Lindsay's coverage.

 Branham partially recovered from his illness and resumed holding meetings in October 1948; in that month he held a series of meetings around the United States without Lindsay's support.
 Branham's return to the movement led to his resumed leadership of it.
 In November 1948, he met with Lindsay and Moore and told them he had received another angelic visitation, instructing him to hold a series of meetings across the United States and then to begin holding meetings internationally.
 As a result of the meeting, Lindsay rejoined Branham's campaigning team.